-COMMITTEE ON THE ELIMINATION OF DISCRIMINATION AGAINST WOMEN CONCLUDES SEVENTIETH SESSION
+COMMITTEE ON THE ELIMINATION OF DISCRIMINATION AGAINST WOMEN CONCLUDES ITS SEVENTY-FOURTH SESSION

-The Committee on the Elimination of Discrimination against Women concluded today its seventieth session after adopting its concluding observations and recommendations on the implementation of the provisions of the Convention on the Elimination of All Forms of Discrimination against Women in Australia, Cook Islands, Cyprus, Liechtenstein, Mexico, New Zealand, State of Palestine, and Turkmenistan.
+The Committee on the Elimination of Discrimination against Women concluded this morning its seventy-fourth session, during which it reviewed the reports of Andorra, Bosnia and Herzegovina, Cambodia, Iraq, Kazakhstan, Lithuania and Seychelles on the implementation of the provisions of the Convention on the Elimination of All Forms of Discrimination against Women.

-The Committee’s concluding observations and recommendations on the eight reports will be available shortly on the webpage of the session.
-Press releases on the public meetings in which the reports were considered can be found here.
+The Committee’s concluding observations and recommendations on the seven countries considered during the session will be available on the session’s webpage shortly.
+Meetings coverage releases on the public meetings in which the reports were considered are available on the webpage of the United Nations Office at Geneva, while webcasts of the Committee’s public meetings can be accessed here.

 For use of the information media; not an official record